-1 (1) The administrator of the state procurement office, who 2 shall serve as chairperson; 3 (2) The director or chairperson of each principal 4 executive branch department, or designee, excepting 5 the Hawaii health systems corporation, University of 6 Hawaii, and office of Hawaiian affairs; and 7 (3) Any other person that the administrator of the state 8 procurement office wishes to invite to serve on the 9 working group.
+2 shall serve as chairperson; 3 (2) The director or chairperson of each principal 4 executive branch department, or designee, excepting 5 the Hawaii health systems corporation, University of 6 Hawaii, and office of Hawaiian affairs; and 7 (3) Any other person that the administrator of the state 8 procurement office wishes to invite to serve on the 9 working group.
 10 (c) The working group shall be administratively attached 11 to the de partment of accounting and general services.
 The state 12 procureme nt office shall provide administrative support to the 13 working g roup.
-14 (d) The working group shall submit an interim report to 15 the legis lature, no later than twenty days prior to the 16 convening of the regular session of 2023, and a final report of 17 its findi ngs and recommendations no later than twenty days prior 18 to the co nvening of the regular session of 2024.
-The reports 19 shall inc lude:
+14 (d) The working group shall submit an interim report to its findings and recommendations no later than twenty days prior to the convening of the regular session of 2024.
+The reports shall include: